jonprairie/flute/README.md

 ```

 ## Inline CSS and JavaScript
-With help of [cl-css](https://github.com/Inaimathi/cl-css) (available in Quicklisp), You can write inline CSS for the `style` attribute, in a similar syntax like flute:
+With the help of [cl-css](https://github.com/Inaimathi/cl-css) (available in Quicklisp), You can write inline CSS for the `style` attribute, in a similar syntax as flute:
 ```lisp
 (div :style (inline-css '(:margin 5px :padding 0px)))
 ```
-`cl-css:inline-css` is a function taking plist and returns the result css string, so it can be safely used inside or outside of `H` macro and with variable arguments.
+`cl-css:inline-css` is a function that takes a plist and returns the associated css string, so it can be safely used inside or outside of the `H` macro and with variable arguments.

-With help of [Parenscript](https://github.com/vsedach/Parenscript) (available in Quicklisp), You can write inline JavaScript for `onclick`, etc. attribute:
+With help of [Parenscript](https://github.com/vsedach/Parenscript) (available in Quicklisp), You can write inline JavaScript for `onclick` and similar attributes:
 ```lisp
 (button :onclick (ps-inline (func)))
 ```

 That's all you need to know to define elements and generate html.
-Please reference the [API Reference](#api-reference) Section for detailed API.
+Please reference the [API Reference](#api-reference) Section for detailed API documentation.

 # Change Logs
 ## 2018/07/28 Version 0.2-dev